Liam-Weitzel/SIMD-Exploration/README.md

 ## Abstract

 ## Introduction

 Vectorization is an old buzzword that has recently gotten a lot of attention in the worlds of graphics, AI, and big data.
 In part, the term ‘vectorization’ refers to the execution of a single instruction on multiple pieces of data at the same time.
 SIMD (‘Single instruction multiple data’) registers in the CPU are responsible for this.
 In contrast, the modern norm: the MIMD (‘Multiple instruction multiple data’) registers utilize multiple cores to achieve high degrees of parallelism and runs multiple instructions concurrently on multiple pieces of data.
 MIMD has proven extremely effective for increasing performance in general-purpose processing, particularly running lots of processes concurrently (Flynn, 1972).
 SIMD registers have a more specialized use case which can optimize a single process if used credibly.
 The terms SIMD, and MIMD are classifications for computer architectures (Flynn’s taxonomy) proposed by Michael J. Flynn in 1966.

 Consequently, modern x86 CPUs generally have many more MIMD registers than SIMD registers (Intel, 2023).
 The SIMD registers can be utilized with a specific instruction set.
 The two widely adopted standard instruction sets are the SSE instruction set and the Advanced Vector Extensions instruction set.
 These standards have various versions such as AVX128, AVX2, and AVX512 which introduce new and improved instructions with every iteration.
-Programs written in any modern programming language process statements, and hence the data being processed, in a scalar form by executing each statement according to a control flow.
+Programs written in any modern programming language process statements, and hence the data, in a scalar form by executing each statement according to a control flow.
 This is necessary because each statement processes data that has a dependency to this control flow.

 Therefore, to simplify for the purpose of this paper, vectorization is enabling a part of a program to process a single instruction N times simultaneously (vectorized) as opposed to processing that instruction N times consecutively (scalar).

 The recent realization that Moore’s law no longer holds due to extreme heat build-up at higher CPU clock speeds has driven the shift toward multicore architectures (Etiemble, 2018).
 Furthermore, “the DRAM structures and interfaces have evolved to avoid a ‘memory wall’.
 However, even with a reduced memory CPI component, pipeline stalls due to memory waits still exist when executing a single program” (Etiemble, 2018).
 Indicating that even with the SIMD register’s ability to effectively process N statements simultaneously, N values still need to be loaded into the SIMD register.
 Thus the ‘memory wall’ as described by Etiemble, 2018 quickly becomes the new bottleneck instead of the clock speed.
 Regardless, SIMD technology can still increase our programs' performance although the expected N times increase is usually not visible due to the abovementioned limitations.

 The present paper will compare and contrast the execution time of different SIMD programming paradigms that C++ developers have available to them when manipulating vectors.
 Furthermore, the present paper will explore the impact each paradigm has on portability, maintainability, and the development process whilst also discussing ongoing advancements in each.
 This topic is relevant since a notable amount of research and development has gone into SIMD registers and CPUs in recent years.
 However, the research addressing the application of these recent CPU developments is lacking.
-Whilst the developments in the CPU itself are important, the adoption of these developments is what leads to an increase in the general performance of programs as a whole.
+Whilst the developments in the CPU itself are important, the adoption of these developments is what leads to an increase in the general performance of programs.

 ## Literature Review